AlexW-578/RememberMe/README.md

 3. Start the game.
 If you want to verify that the mod is working you can check your Neos logs.

-I am not liable for any damages that may occour when using this mod as specified in the licence.
+I am not liable for any damages that may occur when using this mod as specified in the licence.